 Simon Pearce is probably our favorite restaurant in the country — everything we’ve had there is just so scrumptious.
-We no longer go there very often, at least since we’ve moved across the country, but the memories of their food are vivid, and we plan on refreshing those memories this June when we head back to New England for a niece’s wedding.
+We no longer go there very often, at least since we’ve moved across the country, but our memories of the food are vivid, and we plan to refresh those memories this June when we head back to New England for a niece’s wedding.

-One of our favorite parts about dining at Simon Pearce is the small breads they bring out when you are seated: Ballymaloe Brown Bread and Rory’s Scones.
-Now, we know that we’ll never match those made at the restaurant — for the Brown Bread the restaurant imports a wholemeal flour from Ireland — but we try.
+One of our favorite parts about dining at Simon Pearce is the small breads they serve when you’re seated: Ballymaloe Brown Bread and Rory’s Scones.
+Now, we know that we’ll never match those made at the restaurant — for the Brown Bread, the restaurant imports a wholemeal flour from Ireland — but we try.

 As mentioned above, this bread is all about the flour.
-Simon Pearce goes to the trouble of importing Irish wholemeal flour, and, having had their version of Balllymaloe Brown Bread, it is worth it.
-If you’re looking for an appropriate flour, try to find one that is coarsely ground from a softer wheat.
-King Arthur flour makes a specialty Irish wholemeal flour that looks like a good candidate, but it is only available via mail-order.
+Simon Pearce goes to the trouble of importing Irish wholemeal flour, and, having had their version of Balllymaloe Brown Bread, it’s worth it.
+If you’re looking for an appropriate flour, try to find one that’s coarsely ground from a softer wheat.
+King Arthur flour makes a specialty Irish wholemeal flour that looks like a good candidate, but it’s only available via mail-order.

 Butter two 9x5x3 inch loaf pans.

 Mix yeast and molasses.
 In a quart or larger bowl, mix together the dry yeast and molasses.
 We used a large measuring cup with a pour spout that worked perfectly.

 Add water.
 Add the warm water to the yeast molasses mixture and whisk to combine.
 The yeast may not all dissolve, but wait a minute and whisk again.
 Set aside.